Live streaming video content is a great way to engage with your customers, promote your business, and make money online.

 - You need the app but it’s quick and easy to set up.

-Discord is our wildcard platform—and the app you’re least likely to have heard of (unless you’re an avid gamer).
+Discord is the app you’re least likely to have heard of (unless you’re an avid gamer).
 It’s a community chat platform that was originally designed for the video gaming community and shares a lot of similarities with Slack.
 You can create your own server with separate channels and user groups, send direct messages, and make audio and video calls.
 Up to 25 people on a video call and up to 50 participants can watch a live stream.

 While gamers still make up most of its users, Discord is now being used by a range of communities.
-In March 2020, they increased the number of people who can view a Discord Go Live online stream from 10 for 50, to make the platform more accessible to schools, coaches and other organizations who have switched to online learning.
+In March 2020, they increased the number of people who can view a Discord Go Live online stream from 10 for 50, to make the platform more accessible to schools, coaches, and other organizations who have switched to online learning.

 - Free video calls and live streaming.